-Rich and multicultural, Romanian Christmas food is a temptation for anyone with an appetite for large and succulent portions with meat as the almost omnipresent main ingredient.
+Romanian Christmas food is a temptation for anyone with an appetite for large and succulent portions with meat as the main ingredient.
 As Romanian people make a feast of all major religious celebrations, food is bound to be abundant and delicious.
 This is why Christmas is such a great time to make a culinary tour of Romanian food.

-One of the top Romanian dishes to try in December, this sweet bread is one of the highlights of Christmas all around the country.
-Prepared with different fillings, but traditionally with walnut cream, cozonac is a culinary symbol that reunites families and recalls memories of celebrating Christmas at any age.
-Although all supermarkets and pastry shops have a wide variety of cozonac for sale this time of the year, do try the home-made version.
+This type of sweet bread is one of the highlights of Christmas food all around the country.
+Prepared with different fillings, traditionally with walnut cream, cozonac is a delicious culinary symbol of family time for Christmas.
+Although all supermarkets and pastry shops have a wide variety of cozonac for sale this time of the year, do try the home-made one.
 It’s a treat.

 Photo credits Paul Istoan

-Pork is by excellence the main meat used to prepare the Christmas meals.
-Strongly related to the tradition of sacrificing the pig before the religious celebration, Christmas just wouldn’t be Christmas without all the home-made pork products that include various sausages and ham recipes and a long list of specialties like toba, muschi, caltabos, chisca, the main ingredients of all Christmas appetizers.
+Pork is by excellence the main meat used to prepare Christmas meals.
+It comes as no surprise since, until recently, most families from the countryside sacrificed at least one pig a few days before.
+Christmas just wouldn’t be the same without all the home-made sausages, ham, and a long list of specialties like toba, muschi, caltabos, chisca.

 Photo credits Nitu Iulian

-Romanians have a strong appetite for eating pickles and many still prepare their own home-made supplies for winter.
-The most popular recipes include pickled cucumber, cauliflower, carrots, peppers, cabbage, green tomatoes, or small watermelons.
-Pickles are served together with appetizers and main dishes, usually with meat-based recipes.
+Romanians have a strong appetite for eating pickles and many still prepare their own supplies for winter.
+The main ingredients are cucumbers, cauliflower, carrots, peppers, cabbage, tomatoes, or small watermelons.

 Photo source: https://pixabay.com

-These are just a few of the delicious dishes we enjoy during Christmas, but many more are savored each year during these special days.
-We hand-picked the most wide-spread Romanian Christmas food so you can embark yourself on a fun culinary tour.
+These are the traditional dishes we enjoy during Christmas, but more exist in each region of the country.
+We chose the most popular Romanian Christmas food so that you can embark on a fun culinary tour.
 It’s definitely a delicious ride.